College Cash Campaign: Coordinator Resources

 ● If families participated in your event, make note of the number in attendance.

 ► Post photos to social media.
-Use #OregonCCC.
+Tag Oregon Goes To College so we can share!
 If your objectives included completing applications for scholarships or financial aid, add #IApplied

 ● Encourage students to update their Facebook profile photo to include the Oregon College Cash Campaign profile frame.

-● Do this for each activity or event you host.
-The brief survey asks you to report the number of students and family members who participated and the number that completed the task or objective.
+● The brief survey asks you to report the number of students and family members who participated and the number that completed the task or objective.

 ► Update your records and any public displays showing progress, especially for events related to FAFSA/ORSAA or scholarship completion.

 ☑ Evaluate.► Debrief with your planning team and volunteers.
 What went well?
 What will you change for next time?

 ► Decide if you need to offer any additional support related to this theme, topic, or objective.

 ☑ Look ahead.► Begin planning your next activity or event designed to help students pay for college.